-In order to gain a better appreciation of the comparative performance of AE on realistic smart card platforms, a practical study was initiated, considering first a secure platform implementation (MULTOS) [17] and then a native mode equivalent.
+In order to gain a better appreciation of the comparative performance of AE on realistic smart card platforms, a practical study was initiated, considering first a secure platform implementation (MULTOS) [18] and then a native mode equivalent.
+In the original study, described in [1] the choice of native mode implementation was compromised by restrictive choice of chip and development tools, however, this extended study overcomes these restrictions.

 This report describes the experimental requirements in Section II and then gives an overview of the AE modes in Section III.
 The platform and native results are presented and discussed in Sections IV and V respectively.
 Section VI discusses how implementation security may affect performance measurements, and Section VII considers communication limitations.
 Conclusions and suggestions for future work are presented in Section VIII.